LokeshWagh/LiveStock/README.md

 [![Live Website](https://img.shields.io/badge/Visit-Live--Website-green)](https://live-stock-git-main-team-ezic0dess-projects.vercel.app/)

 **LiveStock Cattle Hub** is a modern and user-friendly web platform designed for **cattle trading**.
-Farmers and buyers can register, list, and browse cattle for sale, making the traditional cattle market more digital and accessible.
+Farmers and buyers can register, list, and browse cattle for sale, making the traditional cattle market more digital and accessible also admin have the access of adding the cattles and remove the cattles and see the users login in the website.
 It also features a blog section to educate and inform users about cattle-related topics.

 > 🚀 Built with **React**, **Node.js**, **Express.js**, **Firebase**, **HTML**, and **CSS**.